FEUP-LDTS-2021/ldts-repository-g608/README.md

 - **Score System** - Everytime the player catches the pellets or eat the ghosts he gets a score that is registeres and displayed in the end of the game.
 - **Menus** - The user has the capability of browsing through the different menus.
 (Main Menu, Instructions, Play, Pause, Leaderboard).
 - **Animations** - The pacman change the side is looking depending of the direction he is moving
+- **Enemy IA ** - The ghosts follow the player to catch him and run randomly if the player catches a powerup

 ## Design